-1.1.
-Purpose and Scope
+1.1.Purpose and Scope

-The purpose of ESMP is to provide a general framework for the Environmental and Social Management System (ESMS) planned to be implemented within the scope of the Project, and to provide the necessary management tools to ensure compliance with the Project standards in achieving the environmental and social objectives set within the scope of ESIA.
-Besides the legal and institutional requirements for the successful implementation of the relevant management plans, ESMP also determines the roles and responsibilities of GDII and the contractor / sub-contractors.
-The main objectives of ESMP are as follows:
+The purpose of this ESMP is to provide management tools to be implemented to ensure compliance with the Project standards while reaching environmental and social objectives of the ESIA.
+It also provides the general framework for the Environmental and Social Management System (ESMS) planned to be implemented within the scope of the Project.
+In successful implementation of related management plans, ESMP not only defined legal and institutional requirements, but also roles and responsibilities of GDII and contractor/sub-contractors.
+The main objectives of the ESMP are to;

-- To provide an overview of the environment, health and safety (EHS), socio-economic and cultural heritage policies, standards and legal legislation that the Project is obliged to comply with, - To provide guidance on how to manage EHS risks in the construction phase of the Project in compliance with EHS policies, standards and legal regulations and to ensure that Project commitments are fulfilled, - To determine the roles and responsibilities of GDII and contractors to ensure compliance with EHS requirements during the construction phase of the project, - To ensure that construction activities are properly checked to ensure that the Project is in compliance with EHS policies, standards and legal regulations; - Ensure reporting systems are developed and streamlined to deliver EHS compliance performance; - Enabling ongoing development and EHS compliance coverage.
+- To provide an overview of the environment, health and safety (EHS), socio-economic and cultural heritage policies, standards and legal legislation that the Project is obliged to comply with, - Managing GDII and contractor staff.
+To provide guidance on how to manage EHS risks in the construction phase of the Project in compliance with EHS policies, standards and legal regulations and to ensure that Project commitments are fulfilled, - To determine the roles and responsibilities of GDII and contractors to ensure compliance with EHS requirements during the construction phase of the project, - To ensure that construction activities are properly checked to ensure that the Project is in compliance with EHS policies, standards and legal regulations; - Ensure reporting systems are developed and streamlined to deliver EHS compliance performance; - Enabling ongoing development and EHS compliance coverage.